tritemio/FRETBursts/docs/source/absolute_beginner.rst

 .. note::

-    Modifications to the notebooks are automatically saved every 1 or a few minutes.
+    Modifications to the notebooks are automatically saved every few minutes.
 It is suggested that you make a copy of the original tutorial (menu *File -> Make a copy ...*) and make modifications on the copy.